 The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after 1 January 2020.
-The adoption of these new standards and amendments had no material impact on the Group.
+Apart from the nature and impact of the new standard and amendment is described below, the remaining new standards and amendments had no material impact on the Group.